 e.
 Dividends From a DISC or Former DISC

-This category includes dividends from a DISC or former DISC to the extent these dividends are treated as foreign sourced.
+This category includes dividends from a DISC (domestic international sales corporation) or former DISC to the extent these dividends are treated as foreign sourced.
 See section 992(a).

 f.
 Certain Distributions From a FSC or Former FSC